Cruise Port Advisor

 Hot Tip

-Ask your taxi driver to take you to Wallilabou Bay on the west coast — the original Pirates of the Caribbean filming location.
+Ask your taxi driver to take you to Wallilabou Bay on the west coast — the original filming location for Pirates of the Caribbean.
 The bay is beautiful and some original set pieces and props remain.
-It's about 45 minutes from Kingstown but genuinely worth the trip.
+About 45 minutes from Kingstown — genuinely worth the trip for the scenery alone.

 Kingstown, St. Vincent & the Grenadines – Quick Facts